This easy Berry Crisp can be made with fresh or frozen fruit and takes just minutes to pull together.

 FROZEN: In fall and winter, I buy a big bag of triple berry mix to keep on hand in my deep freezer.
-When using frozen berries for berry crisp there is no need to defrost them first however you may need to add a few minutes of cook time.
+When using frozen berries for berry crisp there is no need to defrost them first however you will need to add some extra cook time.

 How to Make Berry Crisp

-If easy and scrumptious is what you’re after, this recipe won’t disappoint.
+If easy is what you’re after, this recipe won’t disappoint.

 - Berries: Combine berries (per recipe below).
 Tip: Feel free to substitute orange zest or a combination of both if you are feeling adventurous!